KULA COMMUNITY WATERSHED ALLIANCE

-Kula Community Watershed Alliance is a land restoration initiative led by many of the fire survivors living in the burned areas of the August 2023 wildfire that devastated Kula, Maui.
-With the guidance of subject matter experts, we have joined together as neighbors in unified support of our land‘s recovery from the fires and the establishment of a safer landscape and optimum watershed health in our area.
-Through the Kula Fire Restoration Project, we are committed to stabilizing and regenerating the disturbed soil, restoring and protecting site-appropriate native flora and fauna, and stewarding the long-term vitality of the lands we call home.
+The Kula Community Watershed Alliance (KCWA) is a land restoration initiative led by many of the fire survivors living in the burned areas of the August 2023 wildfire that devastated Kula, Maui.
+With the guidance of subject matter experts and a team of experienced advisors, we have joined together as neighbors in unified support of our land‘s recovery from the fires to establish a safer, more resilient landscape and optimum watershed health in our area.
+Through the Kula Fire Restoration Project, we are committed to stabilizing and regenerating the disturbed soil, restoring and protecting site-appropriate native flora and fauna, and stewarding the long-term vitality of the lands where we reside, across approximately 120 acres of open, burned lands.

 Team